 The fruits are a bright, shiny red and about the size of a pea.

 They are known as drupes and hang on the shrub until the beginning of winter.

 Both fruits and flowers are an important source of food for insects and birds.

 The bark of guelder rose is smooth and green-brown.
 The bark is impermeable to water, which is a protection against rot.

 Guelder rose is a shrub – growing quickly up to 2-4m tall.

-It is often used as a ornamental plant (perhaps because of its bright autumn colours), but normally grows on wet soil – in hedges, wet meadows, river banks and lakes and wet woodlands.
+It is often used as an ornamental plant (perhaps because of its bright autumn colours) but normally grows on wet soil – in hedges, wet meadows, river banks and lakes and wet woodlands.